Skip to content

 Evaluation

-• Diagnosis of acute leukemia requires one of the following:
+• Diagnosis of acute leukemia requires one of the following

-• 20% blasts in peripheral blood
+• 20% blasts in the bone marrow

-• 20% blasts in bone marrow biopsy
+• 20% blasts in the peripheral blood

-• Any pathognomonic cytogenetic abnormality of t(8;21), inv(16), t(15;17)
+• Presence of specific cytogenetic abnormality: t(8;21), inv(16), or t(15;17)

-• Neutropenic fever – check temp, neutrophil count
+• Neutropenic fever

-• Leukostasis (see below)
+• Leukostasis

 Management

-• Consult hematology
+• Consult Hematology early

-Additional Information
+Additional information

 • Differentiation syndrome: promyelocytes differentiate